mhafizbmd/splunk-siem-homelab/Day 3 – SPL Fundamentals & Field Extraction.md

 - Extracted attacker IPs and usernames using `rex`
 - Documented results with screenshots

+Goal:
+- Understand and use core SPL commands to analyze logs.
+- Extract meaningful fields from raw log data.
+- Build a foundation for threat detection and correlation.

 Tools Used:
 - Splunk Web UI
 - SPL (Search Processing Language)